 Doctors may use both external radiotherapy and internal radiotherapy (brachytherapy) to treat tonsil cancer.
 You usually have external radiotherapy treatment once a day for a few weeks.
 Brachytherapy is most likely to be used for small cancers.
 You may have brachytherapy if your cancer has come back after earlier treatment with external beam radiotherapy.

 There is information about the general side effects of radiotherapy and specific side effects to the head and neck area in the radiotherapy section.

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer.
 Chemotherapy has not always been a treatment of choice for tonsil cancer.
 But recent research has suggested that combining chemotherapy with radiotherapy may help as much as surgery for large cancers of the head and neck, including tonsil cancer.
 We need further research in this area.

-If you have tonsil cancer you may be given chemotherapy before your main treatment to help shrink the cancer.
-This is called neoadjuvant treatment.
+If you have tonsil cancer, you may have chemotherapy before your main treatment to help shrink the cancer.
+This is called neo adjuvant treatment.
 When a cancer is shrunk before further treatment, this is called down staging.
 The drugs most commonly used to treat cancer of the tonsil are